zaphosting/docs/docs/fivem-proxy.md

 With all the input values now adapted to your setup, you can save the file and quit nano by using `CTRL + X`, followed by `Y` to confirm and lastly `ENTER`.

 Now you need to activate the server block file by creating a symlink to the active directory.

 ```
 sudo ln -s /etc/nginx/sites-available/[your_filename] /etc/nginx/sites-enabled/[your_filename]
 ```

-To ensure that everything is correct, especially in regards to syntax, you can use `sudo nginx -t` to see if any issues return.
+To ensure that everything is correct, especially in regard to syntax, you can use `sudo nginx -t` to see if any issues return.
 If it returns successful, the last step is to restart Nginx to take the new server block in effect.

 ```
 systemctl reload nginx.service
 ```

-With the service restarted, you should now test accessing the the domain you have used for the reverse proxy in your browser.
+With the service restarted, you should now test accessing the domain you have used for the reverse proxy in your browser.
 Upon success, the page should load the desired content that you have set as the `targetServer` parameter.
 If you are facing issues, we recommend checking the logs for troubleshooting using `journalctl -f -u nginx.service` to identify any potential errors.

 ### FiveM Configuration

 With the proxy now setup, you will have to adjust some values in the `server.cfg` configuration file on your FiveM server.

 Add the following contents into the configuration, replacing values with your setup.

 ```
 # Prevents the server list from advertising your server using its actual IP
 set sv_forceIndirectListing true